phpcommunity/phptestfest.org/slides/php-testfest-intro/presentation.rst

     docker run -it --rm -p "9000:9000" -v $PWD:/presentation phpcommunity/hovercraft php-testfest-intro/presentation.rst

-Now, open http://localhost:9000 in your web browser, and you click through the slides!
+Now, open http://localhost:9000 in your web browser and click through the slides!
 In the web browser, type "h" for the help console.

 That's all there is to it.
 The rest of this document is the presentation.